-Remote work is here to stay!
+As you may have noticed, remote work is here to stay.
 Laptops, smartphones, messaging apps, and easily accessible Wi-Fi from virtually anywhere make it easy and desirable to work remotely.
 Employees are taking advantage of these perks and are wanting to work from coffee shops, their couch, or while traveling.
-It’s important to have policies and procedures in place for your at-home employees that sets the precedent for what is expected and what won’t be tolerated.
+Because of this, it’s important to have policies and procedures in place for your remote workforce that set the precedent for what is expected at your organization.

 Benefits of Having a Policy in Place

 Defining rules, policies, and procedures is essential to keeping your teams on track and the more information you provide to your employees, the better the experience will be for everyone.

 Clearly outlining and sharing your organization work from home policy and procedure will help you set expectations for workers, such as when they should be logged on, how they will handle communication, and how they will log their time.
 Having these rules defined can help employees feel prepared and connected.

 Keeping your employees engaged is vital when they are working from home.
 Learning and training doesn’t have to stop just because people aren’t physically in the office.
 Online learning solutions allow employees to remain engaged and active in their growth and you don’t have to hold classroom learning for when everyone is in the office.

 Working from home allows you to keep ties to a learning culture while adjusting to the changing landscape.
 Another benefit to having a policy in place is that you can set expectations for productivity – tasks completed, hours present, etc.

 The benefits of remote work can help employees achieve work-life balance, and in the process, boost morale and improve retention at your organization.
 So, with that in mind, what should you include in your work from home policy?

 7 Considerations for Designing Your Work from Home Policy